harvard-lil/website-static/README.md

   Errors: if the build errors out (scss syntax errors, incorrect variable names, etc.), the automatic rebuilding process may stop working.

-  To manually rebuild the site/restart the automatic rebuilding process, press `control + c` and then run `docker-compose up` again.
+  To manually rebuild the site/restart the automatic rebuilding process, press `control + c` and then run `docker compose up` again.

-7. When you are done, press `control + c` and then run `docker-compose down`.
+7. When you are done, press `control + c` and then run `docker compose down`.
 Then, optionally:
   - Docker: quit the Docker app
   - Docker Machine/Toolbox: run `docker-machine stop`